stevenhaddox/rvm_fw/README.md

 Add your idea or feature requests to the [issue tracker](https://github.com/stevenhaddox/rvm_fw/issues) or [Fork RVM::FW on GitHub](https://github.com/stevenhaddox/rvm_fw) and send me a pull request!

-## Easter Egg?
+## Easter Egg

-**Bonus:** If you're an rbenv fan but still stuck in a restricted environment you can use RVM::FW as a simple way to configure, download, and deploy a central location to keep your Ruby source code.
+**Bonus:** If you're an rbenv fan but still stuck in a restricted environment you can use RVM::FW as a simple way to host a central location to keep your Ruby source code.
 Accessing your desired version of Ruby for rbenv is as simple as querying `http(s)://<your_host>:<port>/public/rubies/<ruby_platform>/<ruby_specific_path>`.
 All the Ruby source paths & packages are easily discoverable within the [config/rubies.yml](config/rubies.yml.example) file.

 ## Adding More Rubiez